🚀 See Middesk in action with an instant, self-guided demo

 1. Middesk

-Our Business Verification solution automatically looks up EINs, as well as many other valuable pieces of information for verifying the identities – and assessing the risks – of businesses and their owners.
+Our Business Verification solution allows you to automatically lookup EINs with an API so you can data ingested seamlessly, as well as many other valuable pieces of information for verifying the identities – and assessing the risks – of businesses and their owners.
 These include sanctions screening, registration documents, legal proceedings, digital footprint, and more.

 Business Verification contains over 91 million business profiles from all 50 states (including DC), with data straight from state Secretary of State websites.
 It also automatically updates this information every 2 hours, so you can rest assured that you’re getting the most recent data.